orlandov/node-hydracp/README.md

 Running the parent:

     $ node parent.js
-    Got data from child ./child

-    Got data from child In the worker
+    In the child
     Yep got message

-    Got data from child { hello: 'world' }
+    { hello: 'world' }
     Got a message from the little baby
     { ping: 'pong' }

 # DESCRIPTION

 The `hydracp` library provides a way to lauch child node processes and then send and receive messages.
 It does not rely on on-disk sockets.

 # TODO

-- Add ability to create and destroy arbitrary socketpair streams to child processes.
+- Add ability to create and destroy arbitrary socketpair streams to child processes, particularly binary byte streams.

 # AUTHOR

-Orlando Vazuqez <orlando@gmail.com>
+Orlando Vazquez <orlando@gmail.com> (http://joyent.com)

 # LICENSE